 1) Ask for discounts on your medical bills if you pay a portion of it, or maybe even the entire bill, up front.
-Healthcare consultant Rocky Fredrickson says that most medical professionals will knock 5 or 10 percent, or more, off your bill if you pay up front as it helps them with their cash flow.
+Healthcare consultants say that most medical professionals will knock 5 or 10 percent, or more, off your bill if you pay up front as it helps them with their cash flow.
 It also helps reduce the costs incurred by the provider in collections as well as administration of the account.

-2) If you do not have health insurance, you can get significantly bigger discounts on your medical bills and expenses if you ask up front.
-Gastroenterologist Martin Bashir says that patients can save at minimum 50% for procedures that hospitals, dentists and doctors bill to health insurance plans.
+2) If you do not have health insurance, you can get significantly bigger discounts on your medical bills and expenses if you ask for a price break up front.
+Studies show that in general, patients can save at minimum 50% for procedures that hospitals, dentists and doctors bill to health insurance plans.

 How and why is this?
 It is because medical practitioners and doctors are used to getting paid less than full price from those health insurance companies.
 This is even applicable to low income families that are enrolled in the Affordable Care Act (ACA).

 So the reason you can save 50% or more is that the discounted rate that medical professionals give a patient on their bills is still far better than what an insurance company is paying them for the service.
 Learn what medical professionals typically bill for their services and how much insurers will reimburse them at www.vimo.com.
 If you know the cost, you can negotiate the price before you see the doctor.